 The art-deco building at the southern end of Statue Square is the former headquarters of the Bank of China, which was built in the 1950s.
 The building now houses offices, as well as the members-only China Club restaurant.
 Don't confuse it with the newer Bank of China Tower, one of the most iconic skycrapers in the city, just down the street on Garden Road.
 Designed by I.M.
-Pei, this imposing structure is said to resemble bamboo—a symbol of the city's strength, growth,
+Pei, this imposing structure is said to resemble bamboo—a symbol of the city's strength, growth, and enterprising nature.

 2A Des Voeux Rd.
 Central, Hong Kong, Hong Kong–China